OleHolmNielsen/Niflheim_system/docs/Slurm_accounting.rst

 Workload Characterization Key (WCKey)
 -------------------------------------

-A WCKey_ is a way to do accounting against possibly unrelated accounts:
+A WCKey_ is a way to do "tag" jobs and make accounting against (possibly unrelated) accounts:

 * This can be useful where users from different accounts are all working on the same project.